top of page

 IMG_2758.JPG

-Why are they needed and who benefits?
+Why are we using a network model, and who benefits?

 Historically, EQIP and CSP programs have been oversubscribed and best utilized by larger commodity operations that have the resources to apply for the funding.
 There has also been a decade of disinvestment in staffing and technical assistance resources.
 Thankfully, the IRA will allow exponentially more producers to participate.
 However, NRCS lacks the capacity to deliver the funding to new producers, and new technical assistance providers are needed to reach producers who have not historically benefitted.